d3b4g/leonids/_posts/Dcsync.md

 #### Attack
-For this scinario i have configured a user with below permission.
+For this scenario i have configured a user with below permissions in my Lab environment.
 + Replicating Directory Changes All
 + Replicating Directory Changes

+#### Discovery

+Using bloodhound i discovered the attack path.

 The user PTRACE@CONTOSO.LOCAL has the DS-Replication-Get-Changes privilege on the domain CONTOSO.LOCAL